decentraland-scenes/rocket-board/README.md

 ![demo](https://github.com/decentraland-scenes/rocket-board/blob/master/screenshots/rocket-board.gif)

 ## Description
-A rocket board that you can pilot yourself whilst standing on top.
+A rocket board that you can stand on and pilot.
 The board uses the [cannon.js](https://github.com/schteppe/cannon.js) physics engine so you get to experience the momentum and inertia effects.
 To view the scene, please visit [here](https://rocket-board.vercel.app/).

 ## Instructions
 Hop onto the rocket board and fly through the ring, every time you do, another one pops up in a random location in the scene.
 Press the <kbd>F</kbd> key to thrust upwards and press <kbd>E</kbd> key to thrust forwards in the direction you're facing.
 Use your mouse to look around and <kbd>W</kbd> <kbd>A</kbd> <kbd>S</kbd> <kbd>D</kbd> keys on your keyboard to move your avatar forward, left, backward and right respectively.